viktorbezdek/awesome-github-projects/README.md

 ## Others

+- [apify/actor-whitepaper](https://github.com/apify/actor-whitepaper) - This whitepaper describes a new concept for building serverless microapps called Actors, which are easy to develop, share, integrate, and build upon.
+Actors are a reincarnation of the UNIX philosophy
 - [hijkzzz/Awesome-LLM-Strawberry](https://github.com/hijkzzz/Awesome-LLM-Strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 🍓 and reasoning techniques.
 - [alanhamlett/awesome-ai-devtools](https://github.com/alanhamlett/awesome-ai-devtools) - Curated list of AI-powered developer tools.
 - [dastergon/awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of Site Reliability and Production Engineering resources.